sogno-platform/cimgen/README.md

 ## Usage

+Make sure that you have cloned the repo recursively to include the CGMES schema files from ENTSO-E

+    git clone --recursive [...]

+or clone the submodule in a second step

+    git submodule update --init --recursive

 Ensure that GOPATH is set and included in your PATH.
 Then install the cimgen binary:

     go install ./...